slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - money is freedom. why do u want fu money if you don't say fu.
+- When you’re finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
+But that’s for another day.
 -->

 > *'Some people are so poor, all they have is money.' -- Patrick Meagher*